ZJUHSY/cs284a_hw4_webpage/README.md

 Comparison of two approaches:

-From the figure above, we can see that the texture of bump mapping only exists on the surface of the object, and the object can still retain its original shape; Display mapping highlights the material of the object surface, making the surface of the sphere follow the texture and appear uneven.
+From the figure above, we can see that the texture of bump mapping only exists on the surface of the object, and the object can still retain its original shape; Displacement mapping highlights the material of the object surface, making the surface of the sphere follow the texture and appear uneven.
 Compared with bump mapping, the surface is more rough and irregular.

 origin | -o 16 -a 16 | -o 128 -a 128
 :---: | :---: | :---: